Overview

 Upcoming Projects

 Nakano is currently working on The Lost Banner, the third installment of the Daughters of Wars series.
-Alongside this, she is developing further historical works that investigate neglected aspects of Japanese history, with a particular focus on the aftermath of the Boshin War and its long-term cultural consequences.
+Alongside this, she continues to develop new historical works that explore forgotten or misrepresented aspects of Japan’s past, with particular focus on the aftermath of the Boshin War and its lasting cultural impact.